anugoon1374/MSHackatron2022/README.md

 - IoT-Code does not contain a connection string and shared access signature (SAS) to access Azure IoT Hub.
 - IoT-Code solution can be open with Visual Studio IDE or Visual Studio Code (require Azure IoT Device Workbench extension and .NET 6 SDK installed)
 - To build IoT-Code, it requires .NET 6 framework, C# 11, and Azure IoT SDK installed on the machine.

+## PowerBI report file
+- PowerBI report file (PBIX) can be open with Power BI Desktop.
+- However, you would not be able run it.
+As it is require permission to connect to the Azure Stream Analytics output.